What is the Stanford-Binet test?

 How reliable is the Stanford-Binet test?

 The Stanford-Binet test is among the most reliable standardized tests currently used in education.
 It has undergone many validity tests and revisions throughout its century-long history, and while there are undoubtedly a few issues with the assessment, most results are treated as accurate.
-That is, individuals with high scores are usually gifted, and those with low Stanford-Binet test scores often face some sort of cognitive disability.
+Research indicates that individuals with high scores often demonstrate advanced cognitive abilities, while those with significantly below-average scores may benefit from additional educational support or evaluation for learning differences.

 Origins of the Stanford-Binet Test

-The Stanford-Binet Test traces its roots to the Binet-Simon Scale, French device for identifying levels of intelligence.
-The Binet-Simon Scale was developed by Alfred Binet and his student Theodore Simon.
-French education laws were in flux at the time and Binet was approached by a governmental commission.
-The commission wanted a device to detect children that possessed notably below-average levels of intelligence for their age.
+The Stanford-Binet Test traces its roots to the Binet-Simon Scale, a French assessment developed to identify levels of intelligence.
+The Binet-Simon Scale was created by Alfred Binet and his colleague Theodore Simon in the early 1900s.
+At the time, French education laws were evolving, and Binet was approached by a government commission.
+This commission sought a reliable method to identify children with significantly below-average intelligence for their age so appropriate educational interventions could be provided.